What is the Prenup “7-day rule” in California?

 Unfortunately, you would no longer be able to get a prenup at this time in California.
 That’s because of the 7-day rule requirement, and without it, you will not have a valid prenup.

-If this is you, then you have two options:
+If your wedding is less than 7 days away, then you have two options:

-1. You can postpone the wedding and get the prenup done with all of the necessary California requirements, like the seven day rule; or
+1. Postpone: You can postpone the wedding and get the prenup done with all of the necessary California requirements, like the seven-day rule or

 Again, it is highly recommended that you begin the prenup-making process three to six months before the wedding day to avoid this type of pitfall.
 Prenups can take some time due to ongoing discussions, negotiations, and legal questions you may have.
 Don’t wait and miss your chance!